 Respiratory disease accounts for 1 out of 8 hospital admissions in New Zealand, at an estimated annual cost of 5.5 billion dollars (Asthma Foundation).
 Environmental Health Indicators New Zealand (EHINZ) attributes this to occupants being subject to poor quality housing conditions, particularly damp, wet, cold and insufficiently insulated homes.
 In 2015, the Building Research Association of New Zealand (BRANZ) conducted a nationwide house condition survey and identified visible mould in 56% of rental properties and 44% of owner-occupied homes (HCS – 2015).

-Many factors have contributed to where we are today: building regulations for new and existing homes, the values we place on efficient and sustainable practises, industry-accepted alternatives and the daily habits and expectations of how we use and live in our homes.
+There are many factors that have contributed to where we are today: building regulations for new and existing homes, the values we place on efficient and sustainable practises, industry-accepted alternatives and the daily habits and expectations of how we use and live in our homes.